-- (1) A consumer who requires the provision of municipal services must apply for the service from Council. - (2) The application for the provision of municipal services must be made by: - 2.1 The registered owner of an immovable property. - 2.2 An agent of the owner of an immovable property upon submission of letter of authority or proxy from the registered owner of an immovable property's application will be considered wherein, - 2.3 The municipal account shall be in the name of the registered owner of the immovable property. - (3) Council will not entertain an application for the provision of municipal services from a tenant. - (4) The only exception to (2) above is that businesses with lease agreements to lease properties from the Municipality and Government departments will be allowed to open an account in the name of the lessee of the property. - (5) An agent may with a proxy open an account in the name of the owner taking into consideration the provisions of (2) above. - (6) The application for the provision of municipal services must be made in writing on the prescribed application form that is provided by Council. - (7) By completing the prescribed application form for the provision of municipal services the consumer of services enters into an agreement with the Council and the consumer must note: - 7.1 The content of the municipality's credit and debt collection policy(A copy of the policy will be provided to the consumer upon request) - 7.2 The provision of the Municipal Systems Act in regards to the rights of access to the property and other applicable prescribes of law. - (8) The agreement with Council makes provision for the following:- - (a) An undertaking by the owner that he or she will be liable for collection costs including administration fees, interest, penalty fees and any other legal costs occasioned by his or her failure to settle accounts by the due date;
+- (1) A consumer who requires the provision of municipal services must apply for the service from Council. - (2) The application for the provision of municipal services must be made by: - 2.1 The registered owner of an immovable property. - 2.2 An agent of the owner of an immovable property upon submission of letter of authority or proxy from the registered owner of an immovable property's application will be considered wherein, - 2.3 The municipal account shall be in the name of the registered owner of the immovable property. - 2.4 Businesses that have signed lease agreement with the owner of the premise together with letter of authority that permits the tenant to open municipal services account. - (3) Council will not entertain an application for the provision of municipal services from a tenant. - (4) The only exception to (2) above is that businesses with lease agreements to lease properties from the Municipality and Government departments will be allowed to open an account in the name of the lessee of the property. - (5) An agent may with a proxy open an account in the name of the owner taking into consideration the provisions of (2) above. - (6) The application for the provision of municipal services must be made in writing on the prescribed application form that is provided by Council. - (7) By completing the prescribed application form for the provision of municipal services the consumer of services enters into an agreement with the Council and the consumer must note: - 7.1 The content of the municipality's credit and debt collection policy( A copy of the policy will be provided to the consumer upon request) - 7.2 The provision of the Municipal Systems Act in regards to the rights of access to the property and other applicable prescribes of law. - (8) The agreement with Council makes provision for the following:- - (a) An undertaking by the owner that he or she will be liable for collection costs including administration fees, interest, penalty fees and any other legal costs occasioned by his or her failure to settle accounts by the due date;